"COVID-19 Lockdown Exit Analysis" 26th Apr 2022

 Covid-19 data reporting is becoming less frequent, making trends harder to track

 Many states are scaling back on how often they report key Covid-19 statistics, a shift that some experts worry might hinder efforts to mitigate outbreaks and negative effects of the coronavirus.
 A year ago, all 50 states were reporting new Covid-19 cases on a daily basis.
 But that has gradually trailed off.
 This week, Pennsylvania will be the latest state to switch from daily to weekly updates, leaving just six states that will still be reporting new Covid-19 cases every day of the week.
-About half of states now report just once a week, with Florida down to every two weeks.

 Anzac Day: health authorities urge Covid-19 precautions at gatherings

 Health officials are urging Australians to take Covid-19 precautions at Anzac Day commemorations despite restrictions easing in most states and territories.
 With many jurisdictions preparing for the return of full-scale Anzac Day services after two Covid-disrupted years, Victoria’s health department has shared risk-mitigation tips.
-It recommends patrons wear a mask when unable to physically distance, particularly in crowds or indoor environments.

 Americans back flexible approach on masks, but eager to move on from COVID-Reuters/Ipsos